otters-in-culvert.jpg

 • Install protective fencing around inlets or spillways

-• Installation of heavy-gauge fencing or welded wire mesh barriers at entry zones
+• Heavy-gauge fencing or welded wire mesh barriers at all entry zones

 • Reinforcement of dam faces, overflow pipes, and water inlets